1. I finished my goal of 12 sweaters knit in 2012! Go me!

 After the walk along the coast, we trekked back to Kilronan for some shopping and lunch.
 The Aran Isles are most known for the creating of intricately patterned fisherman sweaters, and as such, the big tourism draw in Kilronan is the Aran Sweater Museum.

 Earthling and I spent some significant time here, perusing the sweaters for sale.
 The theory of an Aran sweater states that each family has its own unique pattern, and that each individual stitch has a symbolic meaning.
 I've yet to hear conclusive evidence to that fact (I've actually heard some pretty hard evidence that points to the opposite), but it's a nice theory anyway, and the sweaters there were pretty.
 Earthling and I bought enough yarn there for sweaters.
-Lunch was at the pub across the street from the museum.
-I had Irish stew, which was nice on a raw, rainy day.

 Some views of the harbor around Kilronan: